 - Type “devmgmt.msc” and press Enter.
 This will open the Device Manager.

 - Search for the USB drivers.
-Right click on the one by one and click on Uninstall to remove all of them.
+Right-click on them one by one and click on Uninstall to remove all of them.

 - Keeping the computer connected to the internet, preferably through a LAN cable, restart the system.